-Laser Hair Removal Bikini is a safe, effective cosmetic procedure that eliminates the need for shaving, waxing, and plucking.
+Laser hair removal is a safe, effective cosmetic procedure that eliminates the need for shaving, waxing, and plucking.
 It takes multiple sessions at four to six-week intervals for the treatment to be fully effective.

 This treatment works best on people with light complexions who have dark hair because the contrast in pigment allows the laser to target and destroy the hair follicle.